webpages/webpages/README.md

-WebPages - incredibly ***new*** python web framework
+WebPages - python web framework
 =======

 ***
-*I think, that most of web frameworks was inspired by Ruby on Rails approach.
+*The most of web frameworks was inspired by Ruby on Rails approach.
 I like RoR, Django, Cake PHP - these are good projects.
-But I have a new idea how to do web programming more easy.*
+But I have a new idea how to do web programming more friendly.*
 ***

-Foreword
+My old visiton *(see below)*
 --------

+Below is my original visiton of this project.
+Above - is my new vision of this web framework.

+### Foreword

 I was thinking about how to teach my nephew to create web applications.
 The boy were 14 years old, and his hasn't experience in programming yet.